cuddiecoder/SysGuardian/README.md

 # SysGuardian

 SysGuardian is a modular, command-line based system auditing toolkit written in Bash.
-It provides essential system monitoring functions such as CPU usage, memory status, disk usage, and network information.
+It provides essential system monitoring functions such as CPU usage, memory status, disk usage, network information, and firewall status.
 The project is structured to allow gradual expansion as additional modules or features are developed.

 This repository is intended for learning, portfolio building, and practical system administration practice.